July 25, 2022

 How Integration Changes the Way Enterprises Work

 Technologies have conquered our everyday life.
 And the new “it” software, app, or solution takes center stage every couple of months.
 At this pace, businesses have two choices – to change tools every once in a while, or choose “integrations.”
-If you’ve chosen well and are pleased with your project management tool, CRM, ERP, Cloud storage, eSignature, or even Messenger, you have to figure out what integrations are and how they make life, work, and customer relations easier and faster.
+Suppose you’ve chosen well and are pleased with your project management tool, CRM, ERP, Cloud storage, eSignature, or even Messenger.
+In that case, you have to figure out what integrations are and how they make life, work, and customer relations easier and faster.
 We promise—“Integrations” is not just another cool term invented for marketing new products.

 What integrations are and why you need to consider them